techtide/hornbeam/README.md

 ./hornbeam <path to your notes directory or Obsidian vault>
 ```

-## Contribution:

-Contributions to Hornbeam are welcome!
-Whether you want to suggest new features, report bugs, or contribute code improvements, feel free to submit a pull request on GitHub.

-You need the following tools in order to build Hornbeam:

-- GNU C Compiler version 11.4.0
-- GNU Make

-To build, just execute ``make all``, and the program will appear in the ``./build/bin`` directory.

 ## License:

 Hornbeam is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.